 In March 2020, a case challenging RIRSA and/or the settlement agreement was commenced by numerous plaintiffs who were part of the class action in the Rhode Island Federal District Court against the State and ERSRI as co-defendants.
-The co-defendants have filed a motion to dismiss, which remains pending.
+The State and ERSRI filed a motion to dismiss, which was granted.
+Plaintiffs have filed an appeal of the decision which is pending before the United States Court of Appeals for the First Circuit.